discretize/discretize-guides/cm-guides/engineer/power-scrapper/static.md

 Be careful to time <Skill name="blastgyro" /> and <Skill name="bigolbomb" /> for when the boss becomes vulnerable.<br/>
 Cast <Skill name="defensefield" /> to gain <Boon name="Stability" /> and profit from <Trait name="objectinmotion" />.
 - Start your precast when the ball hits then template swap and cast <Skill name="minefield" />.
-The animation should finish right when the boss becomes vunlerable.
+The animation should finish right when the boss becomes vulnerable.
 </InformationBlock>
 </CMInformation>
 <IdealRotation>